Is It Worth It To Stay At A Disney World Resort? Or Is Off-Site For Disney World Better?

 Cost is the number one reason people consider staying off-site for Disney World vacations.
 Disney World resorts, even those marketed as value, are expensive.

-Paying extra per night to stay on Disney World property was often worth it before because of special perks, but now most of those are gone.
-With no Magical Express or FastPass system, paying extra to stay on-site doesn’t always seem worth it.
+Paying extra per night to stay on Disney World property was often worth it before because of special perks, but now many of these perks are gone.

 There are lots of off-site Disney World options from traditional hotels to luxury home rentals to basic Airbnbs.
 Families can find perfect off-site Disney World accommodations within any budget.